Nalini combines her love of meaning, analysis, and critical thinking with movies, media, and discussion to bring a different perspective.

 "The red light in the doorway says she's armed...step into the dwelling of the liger's mouth" and "Out to feed that habit when you've sowed that seed"

-These lines reflect the husband's tendency towards temptation and addresses what that temptation is and also the riskiness and danger involved in that temptation.
+These lines reflect the husband's tendency towards temptation and address what that temptation is and also the riskiness and danger involved in that temptation.

 "The liger's on the prowl now you've pulled at its strings, one false move and soon your playing dice for a--"